menyoroi/paimon-tg-framework/README.md

 paimon-tg-framework@A:/: bot_create -@ TEST #Specify the name of the subdirectory after -@.
 paimon-tg-framework@A:/:
 ```
-That's it!
-Our bot structure for telegram has been successfully created.
-In order for your bot to work, you need to specify the token in the subdirectory file config.py like this:
+Excellent.
+Our bot has been created.
+Now we will specify our token in the settings and launch the bot:
 ```
-bot_token = 'Your token'
+paimon-tg-framework@A:/: bot_settings -@ TEST --token=your_token
+paimon-tg-framework@A:/: bot_run -@ TEST
+The bot is running!
 ```
-You can launch the bot via a file main.py in the subdirectory.
 Pre-install all the necessary libraries specified in the file requirements.txt.